 One caveat for those considering adding ThreatMetrix to their solution stack is that there are reports of integration issues when deployed alongside tools from other companies.
 There is also no free trial at present.

-- ThreatMetrix cons: does not integrate so well with solutions from other vendors, no data enrichment.
+- Tricky to integrate into a stack: ThreatMetrix does not integrate so well with solutions from other vendors.

 Comparison Table of Financial Risk Management Solutions